manutorres93/api-coworking/README.md

 ## Swagger resources

-You can use the swagger documentation following the next link: http://localhost:3000/api-documentation is you are runing in your local machine or https://app-9157ced5-e667-4087-a64b-c15e2d229db7.cleverapps.io/api-documentation.
+You can use the swagger documentation following the next link: http://localhost:3000/api-documentation if you are runing in your local machine or https://app-9157ced5-e667-4087-a64b-c15e2d229db7.cleverapps.io/api-documentation.
 Note that the port (3000) can change if you set a different one into your .env file.

 ## Deployment